 We might still prefer May Day, but hey, workers deserve at the very least two days to celebrate their contributions to society.

-Hopefully we’re not mimicking the TV retailers too much, but we want to use the opportunity to share Jacobin with as many people as possible.
-We’re offering our print subscription for $19.95 and our digital edition for $9.95 with the link below.
+Hopefully, we’re not mimicking the TV retailers too much, but we want to use the opportunity to share Jacobin with as many people as possible.
+We’re offering our print subscription for $19 and our digital edition for $9 with the link below.
+Internationally shipping is free for the first year.

 Subscribers get complete access to our back archive and all the great material we’ll be putting out over the next year.